US Vehicle Registration Statistics

 CLICK TO ENLARGE: Graph showing how many trucks and cars in the US by year.
 Right click to save this graph as an image.

-There are about 289 million vehicles on the road in the US, with an average age of 12.1 years.
-The average age of trucks has remained relatively unchanged at around 11.6 years, but the average age of cars is approaching 13.
-The US fleet has gotten progressively older over the past decade, as consumers hold on to their cars and trucks longer.
+There are over 296 million vehicles on the road in the US in 2024 and they’re getting older.
+Vehicles had an average age of 12.1 years in 2021, and in 2023 the average age was 12.3 years.
+Trucks has remained relatively unchanged at around 11.6 years, but the average age of cars is approaching 13.
+Consumers hold on to their cars and trucks longer.
 Better car and truck reliability and vehicle technology are big reasons for the increasing age of the US car parc.
-With the slowdown in new vehicle sales due to the pandemic, the age of the average vehicle in the US will continue to creep upwards.
+With the slowdown in new vehicle sales in recent years, the age of the average vehicle in the US will continue to creep upwards.

 CLICK TO ENLARGE: The number of new vehicles sold in 2020 dropped due to the Coronavirus pandemic.
-New car and light truck sales are projected to be around 15.5 million in 2021 and 16.5 million in 2022.
+New car and light truck sales were just over 15 million in 2023 and projected at 15.9 million in 2024.

-Car sales statistics: There were about 14.5 million new cars and light-duty trucks sold in 2020, the lowest number since 2012.
+There were about 14.5 million new cars and light-duty trucks sold in 2020 in the US, the lowest number since 2012.
 (Read our article for a light duty vehicle definition.)

 Fun fact: the automotive sales figures quoted by the media as car “sales” are actually vehicles shipped by the OEMs.
 Actual new vehicle sales are determined by vehicle registration data.
 In a normal year 10% to 20% of vehicles “sold” go into inventory for 30-90 days.